Trusting Certificates

 - Change directory to the Software Risk Manager Java trust store:

-keytool -printcert -rfc -sslserver <server hostname:port> | keytool -importcert -keystore "../lib/security/cacerts" -storepass changeit -alias <name for your server> -noprompt
+keytool -printcert -rfc -sslserver <server hostname:port> | keytool -importcert -keystore "../lib/security/cacerts" -storepass changeit -alias <name for your server> -noprompt.
+Replace<server hostname:port>and<name for your server>with the appropriate information for your environment. - Restart the Software Risk Manager services.

 Linux